-We will be using the following Borsuk-Ulam type results collected here in one theorem. \begin{thm} Suppose that a group $G$ acts freely on a space $X$.
+We will use the following Borsuk--Ulam type results collected here in a single theorem. \begin{thm} Suppose that a group $G$ acts freely on a space $X$.
 Then $A_f\ne \emptyset$ if one of the following holds:

-{\rm (1)}~\cite{Mu1} $G=\mathbb Z_p$ for prime $p$ and $X=S^m$ with $m\ge p-1$.
+{\rm (1)} $G=\mathbb Z_p$ for prime $p$, and $X=S^m$ with $m\ge p-1$.

 \